@lnp2pBot

 The model we have chosen to resolve disputes is that of trust.
 This seems paradoxical for those who work with Bitcoin and advocate of "trustless" systems.
 The truth is that the goal is to develop systems in which we do not have to trust anyone.
 But after thinking a lot about dispute resolution systems, we had to accept that you always have to trust someone to some extent.

-Benevolent dictator
+Benevolent Dictator

-The benevolent dictator is the creator of the community.
-The benevolent dictator is the one who can add dispute solvers or โ€œsolversโ€.
-These are publicly known by the community (we refer to your โ€œusernameโ€ in Telegram).
-The community will be in charge of denouncing if these users are doing their job correctly or not.
-In a community where the "benevolent dictator" correctly selects the "solvers", everything will work fine; in one where the "dictator" makes mistakes, his subjects will go to another community or create a new one.
-In this way, we delegate this responsibility to the communities.
+The benevolent dictator is the creator of the community, responsible for appointing dispute solvers or 'solvers'.
+These individuals are publicly recognized within the community (by their Telegram username).
+The community is responsible for reporting if these users are performing their duties correctly or not.
+In a community where the "benevolent dictator" selects solvers correctly, everything will function well.
+In a community where the dictator makes mistakes, community members might move to another community or create a new one.
+This way, we delegate this responsibility to the communities.

 How do I create a community?